bert2002/arduino-pagerduty/README.md

 ## Needed Libraries
 - WifiManager
-- SSD1306 from squix78
+- SSD1306 display library from squix78
-- ArduinoJson.h
+- ArduinoJson

 ## Setup
 Within the code you need to add PagerDutyDomain and PagerDutyToken with your PagerDuty settings.
 Compile it, deploy it, setup Wifi and be happy